 Whilst misoprostol is the most effective drug for prophylaxis against NSAID-induced upper GI complications, it is poorly tolerated and lansoprazole is our drug of choice when we consider such prophylaxis appropriate.
-There is some evidence to suggest that the total volume of gastric secretions is reduced more with ranitidine than with Proton Pump Inhibitors.
-This might be helpful in the management of upper gastrointestinal obstruction.

 The opioid antidiarrhoeal agent loperamide acts directly on the gut mucosa.
 Its low oral bioavailability and active removal from the CNS give it a preferable side effect profile to codeine phosphate, over which it also has a longer duration of action.
 In palliative care, total daily doses as high as 32mg/day are not exceptional.